 Choosing the right ad partner involves more than selling your ad space, and many publishers start with easy-to-use tools like Google AdSense or Ezoic.
 These tools often offer limited control and may not yield the best possible revenue.

-Platforms like Sevio Ad Manager give you more features to grow.
+Platforms like Sevio Ad Manager offer more features to help you grow.
 You can access real-time analytics, ad placements, bidding options, and smart targeting.
 You can also combine different ad types, set pricing rules, and adjust desktop or mobile settings without needing a developer.

 Sevio also supports direct deals, programmatic demand, and header bidding in one place.
-Publishers can manage everything from one dashboard, helping save time and increase results.
+Publishers can manage everything from a single dashboard, helping save time and improve results.

 And for publishers who switch fully to Sevio, the results can be even more dramatic.